dhis2/training-docs/content/tracker_use/tg_Capture_app.md

    ![](resources/images/capture/selectou.png)

-The **Electronic Immunization Registry** is linked to any Organization Unit at the health facility level.
+The **Electronic Immunization Registry** is linked to any Organisation Unit at the health facility level.
 CH Mahosot has some example cases already entered.

+> **Note**
+>
-**Note** : Any person that is already registered will be displayed in a tabular fashion, with each row corresponding to a single record.
+> Any person that is already registered will be displayed in a tabular fashion, with each row corresponding to a single record.
+You can display this list in program maintenance when you configure your program if needed.

    ![](resources/images/capture/capturehomepage.png)

 **Enrollment status filters:** If a program is selected, the app provides further filtering on the table based on enrollment status.
 This is displayed in the following order: